 First Thursday Art Walk

-On the first Thursday of every month, you can take part in the First Thursday Art Walk all year.
+You can participate in the First Thursday Art Walk all year on the first Thursday of every month.
 The evening includes artist demonstrations, live music, and exposure to the diverse art Laguna Beach has to offer.
-Starting June 2021, the shuttle will re-open and will be used to connect the participating art galleries.

-The Art Walk is free and is from 6:00 pm to 9:00 pm each Thursday and includes 40 different galleries.
+The Art Walk includes over 40 different galleries.

 Sawdust Art Festival

-You will find different types of ceramics and sculptures, crafts, paintings, and unique creations.
+You will find different ceramics, sculptures, crafts, paintings, and unique creations.
 The festival also provides great food, live music, and a funky and eclectic atmosphere.
 Sawdust Art Festival also offers year-long art classes.

 Pageant of the Masters

-If you are fortunate enough to visit Laguna Beach in late summer, you have the opportunity to see Pageant of the Masters.
+If you are fortunate enough to visit Laguna Beach in late summer, you can see Pageant of the Masters.
 Festival of the Arts puts on the Pageant of the Masters festival each year.

 Go on a day trip from Laguna Beach

-As if Laguna Beach itself doesn’t have enough to offer, it also sits in a central location to explore beautiful Orange County, California.
+As if there aren’t enough fun things to do in Laguna Beach, it also sits in a central location to explore beautiful Orange County, California.
 The following are the best day trips from Laguna Beach.

 Balboa Island